xelfia/Virtueld/manual.md

 |`VRoid Hub★`|Enable/Disable the recommended `VRoid Hub` character models.
 (See below)|

 > * If you do `VRoid Hub` related operations without `VRoid Hub Link`, it will be the screen of `VRoid Hub Link` as well as `⚙`.
-> * The recommended character models are fixed in the game side and are subject to change without notice.
+> * The recommended character models are fixed in-game side and are subject to change without notice.

 ## Way to select a character